gorenje/millieons.org/w/middle_class.md

 ## Middle Class

 What is the middle class?

-Is the middle class a poor version of the rich or a rich form of the poor?
+Is the middle class a poor version of the rich?

+Or a rich form of the poor?